Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Operations Deatails

 We only consider the MLP families in our $\FlatNet$ to minimize the computational overhead when applying our approaches to problems with higher series amounts.
 Given an input feature series with shape $[B, N, L]$, we first concatenate it with a zero tensor with shape $[B, N, H]$ that represents the prediction results.
 Then this concatenated tensor is fed to the $\Flat$ encoder.

-This architecture family includes: \begin{itemize} \item a simple Linear model~\cite{zeng-aaai23a}.
+This architecture family includes: \begin{itemize} \item a simple Linear model~\citep{zeng-aaai23a}.
 This linear layer maps its input features with shape $[B, N, L + H]$ to a feature map whose size is equal to the forecasting horizon: $[B, N, H]$.
 Then the output feature is concatenated with the first part of the input feature maps.
-If the network only contains skip connections for all but the last layer, then this network becomes a DLinear model~\cite{zeng-aaai23a}.
-If the operation is not the output layer, we attach an activation and normalization layer to introduce some non-linearity. \item NBEATS~\cite{oreshkin-iclr20a} modules.
-NBEATS is a hierarchical module where each model is composed of multiple stacks.
+If the network only contains skip connections for all but the last layer, then this network becomes a DLinear model~\citep{zeng-aaai23a}.
+If the operation is not the output layer, we attach an activation and normalization layer to introduce some non-linearity. \item N-BEATS~\citep{oreshkin-iclr20a} modules.
+N-BEATS is a hierarchical module where each model is composed of multiple stacks.
 Each stack contains multiple blocks.
-Each block has an FC stack with multiple FC layers, a forecasting, and a backcasting head.
-In our search space, each NBEATS edge corresponds to a NBEATS block.
-NBEATs provides three variations: generic, trend, and seasonal.
+Each block has an FC stack with multiple FC layers, a forecasting head, and a backcasting head.
+In our search space, each N-BEATS edge corresponds to an N-BEATS block.
+N-BEATS provides three variations: generic, trend, and seasonal.
 We include them all in our search space.
 Since the only difference between these variations is their prediction heads.
 We ask the models to share the same FC layer backbones and only diverge at the forecasting heads. \item Skip Connection, a skip connection layer.

 \end{itemize}